 A truck accident lawyer, in comparison, is on your side.
 Your attorney will help you understand your legal rights, give you honest advice about your claim’s value, and stand up to the insurance company’s intimidation tactics.
 At Russell & Lazarus APC, we are readily available for consultations.
 If you’re ready to talk, call us today.

 When you work with a truck accident lawyer from Russell & Lazarus APC, you will receive personalized attention and advice.
 Our experienced lawyers will evaluate your claim, advise you of your rights, and tirelessly work on your behalf.
 We fight tirelessly for our clients and will demand fair compensation and accountability for your injuries.
-Contact us for a consultation today by calling (800) 268-9228.
+Contact us for a FREE consultation today by calling (800) 268-9228.